-For vehicles with the Stop/Start system, when the ignition is on, the tachometer indicates the vehicle status.
+For vehicles with the Stop/Start system, when the ignition is in ON/RUN, the tachometer indicates the vehicle status.
 When pointing to AUTO STOP, the engine is off but the vehicle is on and can move.
 The engine could auto start at any time.
 When the indicator points to OFF, the vehicle is off.